Skip to main content

 The four key criteria I decided to use for the tools in this article included:

-2. Ease of use – How quickly could I log into the AI tool and start creating without having to take a class, read a user manual or watch a YouTube video to learn how to utilize the tool.
+2. Ease of use – How quickly could I log into the AI tool and start creating without having to take a class, read a user manual, or watch a YouTube video to learn how to utilize the tool?

 4. High-quality desired output – What is the desired output for the learning asset?
 Does your client need a certain file format?
 Does your client want to be able to update the files independently?
-For graphic visualizations, understanding the resolution and realism of the images was a significant deciding factor on whether to continue using the tool.
+For graphic visualizations, understanding the resolution and realism of the images was a significant deciding factor in whether to continue using the tool.

 Text to Speech